strawstack/LandLordGame/README.md

 ![](./img/LandLord.png)

+# How to Play

+I'm not sure how intuitive my UI is.
+Here's a quick explanation:

+Click "Work" to earn money.
+Buy your first promotion for $50.

+Buy investments to earn dividens.
+Buying investments will unlock loans.

+Use loans to buy houses.
+Houses cost property tax if you own them.
+Click the "renter" (smiling face) button enough times to get a renter for 2min.

+Try to optimize your rate or money increase buy purchasing houses, promotions, paying-off loans.

+In a speed run, it took me 25-30 min to basically max out the game (9 satellites, 9 x 100k investments, etc)

 # Cheats

 Enter the following in the console, and the work button will be auto-clicked 5x a sec.
 Set `d = false;` to stop the auto-clicking.